pindjouf/pindjouf.xyz/src/routes/posts/day_3.md

 <img src="/assets/formula.svg" alt="formula" style="width: 15%; display: block; filter: invert(1) brightness(2);">

-> where fs is sthe symbol rate.
+> where fs is the symbol rate.
 There is also a chance of miscommunication which leads to ambiguity.
 > Example: Communication at the baud rate *1000 Bd* means communication by means of sending *1000 symbols per second.* The symbol duration time is 1/1000 second (that is, 1 millisecond).

 This excerpt wasn't necessary, but I feel that it could help the reader understand the concept more deeply in case of any future confusion.
 I know that it helped me clarify some misunderstandings.